ekarakasis/elastic-rag/README.md

 # Elastic RAG

-**Elastic RAG** is a production-ready, containerized Retrieval-Augmented Generation (RAG) system that combines the power of Elasticsearch for efficient document retrieval with a stateless agentic framework built on Google ADK.
+**Elastic RAG** is a containerized Retrieval-Augmented Generation (RAG) system that combines the power of Elasticsearch for efficient document retrieval with a stateless agentic framework built on Google ADK.
 It's designed for developers who need a robust, scalable, and private RAG solution that can be deployed anywhere.

 ## 🚀 Features

-- [x] **Stateless Agent Architecture**: No conversation memory for easy scaling and predictable behavior.
+- **Stateless Agent Architecture**: No conversation memory for easy scaling and predictable behavior
-- [x] **Local-First LLM Support**: Keep your data private with local LLM inference via LMStudio.
+- **Local-First LLM Support**: Keep your data private with local LLM inference via LMStudio
-- [x] **Hybrid Search**: Combines vector similarity and BM25 keyword search for optimal retrieval.
+- **Hybrid Search**: Combines vector similarity and BM25 keyword search for optimal retrieval
-- [x] **Multi-Format Document Processing**: Ingests PDF, DOCX, PPTX, HTML, and TXT files using Docling.
+- **Multi-Format Document Processing**: Ingests PDF, DOCX, PPTX, HTML, and TXT files using Docling (only pdf files have been tested)
-- [x] **Resilient by Design**: Features a circuit breaker to protect against LLM service failures.
+- **Resilient by Design**: Circuit breaker protects against LLM service failures
-- [x] **Health Monitoring**: Kubernetes-style health probes (`/health/live`, `/health/ready`, `/health/startup`).
+- **Health Monitoring**: Kubernetes-style health probes (`/health/live`, `/health/ready`, `/health/startup`)
+- **Web UI**: Gradio-based development interface for testing and demos
-- [x] **Type-Safe Configuration**: Pydantic settings ensure your configuration is valid at startup.
+- **Type-Safe Configuration**: Pydantic settings ensure valid configuration at startup
-- [x] **Secure by Default**: Automatic masking of secrets in logs.
+- **Secure by Default**: Automatic masking of secrets in logs
-- [x] **Containerized**: Ships as a Docker container for easy deployment.
+- **Containerized**: Ships as Docker container for easy deployment
-- [x] **Async Processing**: Supports asynchronous document uploads for large files.
+- **Async Processing**: Supports asynchronous document uploads for large files
+- **Production-Ready**: 319 tests with 85% core coverage, comprehensive error handling

 ## 🛠️ Core Technologies